 SELECTIONS FROM THE CARD CATALOGUE OF THE AGINCOURT PUBLIC LIBRARY:

 - CRABTREE, Avery, Tennants in America, a prosopographic appreciation (2000).
-A very limited edition history of the Tennant family from their ignominious origin on the Island of Sark to the millennium.
+A very limited edition history of the Tennant family from their ignominious origin on Sark in the Channel Islands to the millennium.
 Crabtree is a pseudonym.
-To date, there is no evidence that the book has every circulated.
+To date, there is no evidence that the book has every circulated, let alone been touched.

 - SCRIBNER, Bartleby d’Ascoyne, Gulliver Jimson: A Catalogue Raisonné (1954).
-A crepuscular Jimson made the “angry young men” of the Kitchen Sink movement seem optimistic.
+A crepuscular Jimson made the “angry young men” of the Kitchen Sink movement seem wholesome and optimistic.

-- SOMERSAULT-MALM, Clive, “Six Pronouns in Search of an Antecedent — a comedy in three obscene acts” (1967).
+- SOMERSAULT-MALM, Clive, “Six Pronouns in Search of an Antecedent — a comedy in three obscene acts” (1967) [typescript].
 The League of Decency shut down the first off-off-Broadway production of this play while it was still in rehearsal in New Jersey.
+Though the characters are pronouns, their action involves a considerable number of impolite gerunds.

 Nineteen thirty-seven was a banner year for Agincourt and the Tennant family.
 You’ll recall that Anson Tennant had sailed for Liverpool on May 1st, 1915 — sadly, on the RMS Lusitania.
 Six days later, at 14:12 local time off the coast of Ireland, a German torpedo sank the Lusitania, with the loss of 1,198 lives from the total passenger list of 1,959.
 It was thought that young Tennant had been among the casualties (though his name does not appear on casualty lists; I’ve checked).
 The story of his rescue, recuperation, and restoration to his family has been told elsewhere — and often.
 But it’s the reunion that interests me today.